UMass-Foundation-Model/Co-LLM-Agents/README.md

-# Building Cooperative Embodied Agents Modularly with Large Language Models
+# Building Cooperative Embodied Agents Modularly with Large Language Models (ICLR 2024)

 This repo contains codes for the following paper: